MicrosoftDocs/appcenter-docs/docs/dashboard/webhooks/index.md

         - **Only if previously successful**: when your app has failed to build after one or more successful builds
         - **Never**: you will not receive notifications for build failure
 - Crashes: when a crash group is created
-- Distribute: when a version is released
+- Distribute: when a new version is released

 App Center will send an HTTP POST payload to the webhook's specified URL.
 Webhooks are configured at the app level under the **Settings** page of your specified app.
 Users must have have manager or developer permissions in the app to be able to create and configure the webhooks.